Dark hyperCharge Symmetry: anomaly cancellation for gauge symmetry

 \section{anomaly cancellation for $U(1)_{X}$ gauge symmetry}

 Having discussed the anomaly cancellation in SM, let us now look at gauge anomaly conditions in the presence of a new $U(1)_{X}$ gauge symmetry.
 The new $U(1)_{X}$ gauge symmetry leads to additional anomalies which need to be canceled.
-In most of the cases, anomaly induced by SM fermions needs to be canceled by some BSM fermions.
-In this case, along with (Eq.~\eqref{anomaly1}-\eqref{anomalyG}), one must satisfy six additional anomaly cancellation conditions given by
+In most of the cases, the anomaly induced by SM fermions needs to be canceled by some BSM fermions.
+In this case, along with (Eqs.~\eqref{anomaly1}-\eqref{anomalyG}), one must satisfy six additional anomaly cancellation conditions given by the following:

 Here $X_{\psi}$ is the $U(1)_{X}$ charge of the fermions, $L'=\{L, \Psi \} $ denotes all SM ($L$) and BSM ($\Psi$) lepton $SU(2)_{L}$ doublets, while $l'=\{l, \psi \}$ are SM $(l)$ and BSM $(\psi)$ lepton $SU(2)_{L}$ singlets.
 Similarly, $Q'=\{ Q, \Psi_{c} \}$ denotes all SM $(Q)$ and BSM ($\Psi_{c}$) $SU(2)_{L}$ doublet fermions charged under $SU(3)_{C}$ and $q'=\{q,\psi_{c}\}$ denotes all SM ($q$) and BSM ($\psi_{c}$) $SU(2)_{L}$ singlet fermions charged under $SU(3)_{C}$.